nithingm/narrator-ai/README.md

 ```bash
 ollama pull llama3.2:1b
 ```
-6. Replace .env file contents with API keys in the project folder to use OpenAI/Claude/Deepseek.
+6. Replace .env.example file contents with API keys in the project folder to use OpenAI/Claude/Deepseek.
+   Please rename .env.example to .env

 ## Quick Start